Ladies and Gentlemen, Boys and Girls, Practioners of the English language…

 I love Weird Al word Crimes. #Yankovic

-Some who continually slapped a bunch of bricks and masonry together, yet never built a usable structure, could call himself a mason.
+Someone who continually slapped a bunch of bricks and mortar together, yet never built a usable structure, could never call himself a mason.
 The same for hammering together a bunch of boards without consideration to measurement, support, and function ; that’s not carpentry.
+These are skilled professions.

 Yet, we have stories, novels, articles, and essays made public that lack the basics in written communication because of electronic means of dissemination.
 No need to bring something to an editor for approval or rewrites.